 Morgan: Hey, how about we get off of mothers, alright?
 I just got off of yours!

-Chuckie: Wait, Bill.
+Chuckie: [in Chuckie's dining room] Wait, Bill.
 Hold it.
 Did you hear that?

 [Man moans upstairs]

 Chuckie: Morgan!
 If you're watching pornos in my mom's room again, I'm gonna give you a fucking beating!

 Billy: Morgan, why don't you jerk off in your own fucking house.
 Man, that's fucking filthy.

 Morgan: I ain't got a VCR in my house.

 Morgan: What do you want me to do?

 Chuckie: I mean, what's wrong with you?
 You'll hump a baseball glove?

 Morgan: I was just using it for clean-up.